stopsopa/envprocessor/README.md

 ```

-# examples from js module
+# Examples from js module

 There is also way to create custom script where you can extend behaviour of envprocessor the way you like:

 - [examples](examples) directory
 - web example [/envprocessor/examples/index.html](https://stopsopa.github.io/envprocessor/examples/index.html) loading preprocessed.js into the browser context - just inspect it with chrome developer tools

-# using from project
+# Using from the project

 add loading script below before scripts loading transpiled js in your project main html: